Lo-fi music: Evolution of the term and its scope

 There was virtually no appreciation for the imperfections of lo-fi music among critics until the 1980s, during which there was an emergent romanticism for home-recording and "do-it-yourself" (DIY) qualities.
 Afterward, "DIY" was often used interchangeably with "lo-fi".
 By the end of the 1980s, qualities such as "home-recorded", "technically primitive", and "inexpensive equipment" were commonly associated with the "lo-fi" label, and throughout the 1990s, such ideas became central to how "lo-fi" was popularly understood.
 Consequently, in 2003, the Oxford Dictionary added a second definition for the term—"a genre of rock music characterized by minimal production, giving a raw and unsophisticated sound".
-A third was added in 2008: "unpolished, amateurish, or technologically unsophisticated, esp. as a deliberate aesthetic choice."

 The identity of the party or parties who popularized the use of "lo-fi" cannot be determined definitively.
-It is generally suggested that the term was popularized through William Berger's weekly half-hour radio show on the New Jersey-based independent radio station WFMU, titled Low-Fi, which lasted from 1986 to 1987.
+It is generally suggested that the term was popularized through William Berger's weekly half-hour radio show on the New Jersey–based independent radio station WFMU, titled Low-Fi, which lasted from 1986 to 1987.
 The program's contents consisted entirely of contributions solicited via mail and ran during a thirty-minute prime time evening slot every Friday.
 In the fall 1986 issue of the WFMU magazine LCD, the program was described as "home recordings produced on inexpensive equipment.
 Technical primitivism coupled with brilliance."

-The notion of "bedroom musicians" expanded after the rise of laptop computers in many forms of popular or avant-garde music, and over the years, there was an increasing tendency to group all home-recorded music under the umbrella of "lo-fi".
-"Bedroom pop" loosely describes a musical genre, or aesthetic, in which bands record at home, rather than at traditional recording spaces.
-It also has the connotation of DIY.
-By the 2010s, journalists would indiscriminately apply "bedroom pop" for any music that sounded "fuzzy".
-In 2017, About.com's Anthony Carew argued that the term "lo-fi" was commonly misused as a synonym for "warm" or "punchy" when it should be reserved for music that "sounds like it's recorded onto a broken answering-machine".
+A third definition was added to the Oxford Dictionary in 2008: "unpolished, amateurish, or technologically unsophisticated, esp. as a deliberate aesthetic choice."
+In 2017, About.com's Anthony Carew argued that the term "lo-fi" had been commonly misused as a synonym for "warm" or "punchy" when it should be reserved for music that "sounds like it's recorded onto a broken answering-machine".